haidousm/piscine/README.md

 # piscine
-a thread pool implemented using Rust
+a thread pool library implemented using Rust